akashp1712/web-scraper-worker/README.md

-### Cloudflare worker for scraping web pages for LessenText
+### Cloudflare worker for scraping web pages for LessenText.